jmiao24/personal_website/content/me.md

 ## Background
 Jiacheng Miao is a 1st year PhD student in Biomedical Data Science working with Prof. [Qiongshi Lu](http://qlu-lab.org/) at UW-Madison.
 His current research interests include statistical genetics especially robust inference on gene-environment interactions, social genomics, population genetics and causal inference.

+The ultimate goal of my research is to use statistics to gain new insights into the genetic structure of complex traits and diseases.

 ## Education

 * 2018 - 2020 M.S. in Statistics, UW-Madison